xitop/edzed/docs/errors.rst

 .. exception:: EdzedError

+  Base class for exceptions listed below.

+.. exception:: EdzedCircuitError

-  Exception raised for any error related to the circuit and its blocks where a standard exception like :exc:`ValueError` or :exc:`TypeError` is not fully appropriate.
+  Raised for any error related to the circuit and its blocks where a standard exception like :exc:`ValueError` or :exc:`TypeError` is not fully appropriate.

 .. exception:: EdzedInvalidState

-  Subclass of :exc:`EdzedError`.
   This exception is raised for calls that are made in a wrong situation, e.g. when trying to start a simulation when it is already running.

+.. exception:: EdzedUnknownEvent

+  This specific exception is raised when :meth:`SBlock.event` is called with an event type that the block does not support.

 Error checking in asyncio
 =========================